smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ### Android App Library Changes

 The Android app library will need to implement the above protocol changes.
 In addition to implementing a protocol message, it will need the additional implementation to propagate vehicle type info to the application layer.
+This proposal is not applicable to Android Apps registered using AOA.

 #### Defining resource file for supported vehicle type